Distributional value gradients for stochastic environments: Toy supervised learning

 The evaluation kernel we used was the Rational Quadratic $k^\text{RQ}_\alpha$ with $\alpha=1$ with

-Regarding the dataset, the $(x, y_{1:4})$ pairs were drawn with $x \sim \mathcal{U}[0;5]$ and $a$ was draw from $\left\{0, 1, 2, 3, 4\right\}$ with replacement.
-In the limited data regime, the pairs $(x, y_{1:4})$ were drawn once and stayed fix.
+Regarding the dataset, the $(x, y_{1:4})$ pairs were drawn with $x \sim \mathcal{U}[0;5]$ and $a$ was drawn from $\left\{0, 1, 2, 3, 4\right\}$ with replacement.
+In the limited data regime, the pairs $(x, y_{1:4})$ were drawn once and stayed fixed.
 The batch size was thus equal to the number of points in the dataset.
 In the unlimited data regime 256 new pairs were drawn for each batch.
-Every experiment was ran for 25 000 batch sampled and thus the same number of SGD steps.
+Every experiment was run for 25 000 batch samples and thus the same number of SGD steps.

 \paragraph{Limited data regime} In both supervised and reinforcement learning tasks, the assumption of unlimited data is unrealistic.
-Here, we explore how the performance of the two methods, MMD-based and the regression-based model, diverges when the amount of available data is restricted.
+Here, we explore how the performance of the MMD-based and regression-based models diverges when the amount of available data is restricted.
 We use the same setup as before, but with a fixed number of $(x, y_{1:4})$ pairs.
-Several aspects of the learnt models can be inspected.
+Several aspects of the learned models can be inspected.
 In order to assess stability, we report the average norm of the second-order derivative over the input space.
 For accuracy, we measure the average L2 losses between the true expected gradient and the predicted gradient.
 Results are shown in Figure \ref{fig:toy_rl_limited_data}.
 As can be seen, the deterministic model tends to overfit rapidly, while the distributional variant (MMD) proves more robust, maintaining better performance even with constrained data.
 Notably, the second-order derivative for the deterministic model escalates sharply as data becomes constrained, indicating instability in its approximation.
 In Appendix \ref{appendix:common_trick}, we discuss different common tricks to mitigate overfitting and related issues in RL.